 - I think when we build things, we have an obligation to think about the consequences of how they might be used—and to try to ensure that they’re used to help others, and not to hurt, mislead, or take advantage of.

-I live in Boston, Massachusetts with my wife, Dr. Emily Barnard.
+I live in Chicago, Illinois with my wife, Dr. Emily Barnard.
 We have two cats.

 Beyond that, I never know exactly what to say about myself in public.
 Here are a few important points: